Daily-inspirational-quotes/Daily-inspirational-quotes.github.io/README.md

 # Daily inspirational quotes
-## It is never too late to be what you might have been.
+## Each day is precious, and you should seize the day and live like there is no tomorrow.